sitano/prelude/README.md

 Features of this fork:
 =============
 - soft integration of el-get package management system (pull from github your packages)
-- prelude-go.el module - golang for prelude
+- go module - golang for prelude
+- puppet/chef modules
-- distel into erl module
+- distel (may be)
 - auto-complete / flymake / flycheck by def in prog module

 **Table of Contents**